zblanks/parallel_esn/README.rst

 ::

-        export OPENBLAS_NUM_THREADS=n
         mkdir figs-mpi
-        mpirun -np x python -m parallel_esn.experiments.mpi_west_coast_weather --outdir figs-mpi
+        mpirun -np x python -m parallel_esn.experiments.mpi_west_coast_weather --outdir figs-mpi --num_threads k

-The number of threads is explictly set using the export command; howver, again NumPy will default to all available threads if no value is provided.
-The MPI application is controlled through standard MPI commands such as the number of tasks and, if there are multiple nodes, by providing the list of hosts.
-The command line arguments passed to the module are the same as the sequential version of the code.
+The number of threads is controlled by the command line argument --num_threads, which is the only new argument for the script; the rest are the same as the sequential version.
+The MPI application is controlled through standard MPI commands such as the number of tasks and, if there are multiple nodes, by providing the hosts.